Codworth/esp-host/README.md

     - BACKUP (stable)

    -------------------------------------------------------------------------------
    Payloads included in esphostmini505.bin (5.05 Only)
-   *payload will autolaunch when you select userguide*

     -xVortex 1.6 HEN